ThomWright/squeeze/README.md

 TODO:

 - Loss-based algorithms require a reliable signal for load-based errors.
-  - If configured to reduce concurrency for non-load-based errors, they can exacerbate unavailability when these errors occur.
+  - If configured to reduce concurrency for non-load-based errors, they can exacerbate availability problems when these errors occur.
 - Delay-based algorithms work more reliably with predictable latency.
   - For example, short bursts of increased latency from GC pauses could cause an outsized reduction in concurrency limits.